MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### SharePoint 2010 workflows

 SharePoint 2010 workflows are deprecated but will remain supported for the SharePoint Server Subscription Edition release.
-Customers are recommended to explore [SharePoint 2013 workflows](/sharepoint/dev/general-development/creating-a-workflow-by-using-sharepoint-designer-and-the-sharepoint-wo#:~:text=%20Creating%20a%20workflow%20by%20using%20SharePoint%20Designer,for%20many...%204%20See%20also.%20%20More%20) or [Power Automate](https://flow.microsoft.com/) as potential alternatives to SharePoint 2010 workflows.
+We recommend to explore [SharePoint 2013 workflows](/sharepoint/dev/general-development/creating-a-workflow-by-using-sharepoint-designer-and-the-sharepoint-wo#:~:text=%20Creating%20a%20workflow%20by%20using%20SharePoint%20Designer,for%20many...%204%20See%20also.%20%20More%20) or [Power Automate](https://flow.microsoft.com/) as potential alternatives to SharePoint 2010 workflows.

 ### Update-SPHelp PowerShell cmdlet